1. Father Sun

 Leora feels rebirthed as she dives in the heavenly blue ocean for the first time, feeling like a born again goddess.
 It’s here, by the edge of the sea, that she encounters Zaid.
 His figure is tall, solemn, yet filled with a quiet strength.
 He has an air of wisdom that feels timeless, his dark eyes reflecting both light and shadow.
 Leora feels a powerful connection to him immediately, though she’s uncertain if it’s friendship, curiosity, or a sense of destiny drawing her close.

-Zaid nods in greeting, sensing her emotions even before she speaks.
+Ithuriel nods in greeting, sensing her emotions even before she speaks.
 “You carry a heavy heart,” he observes, his voice soft but intense: “Are you ready to let go of what no longer serves you?”
 Leora feels he’s right, but she is startled by such a deep question at first sight.
 She feels both an instant relief and resistance.
 “I want to,” she admits, her voice catching.
 “But I don’t know how.”

-Zaid gives her a slight smile, as if he has known her for years, gesturing for her to sit beside him on a sun-warmed stone.
+He gives her a slight smile, as if he has known her for years, gesturing for her to sit beside him on a sun-warmed stone.
 “Then let us start with a story,” he says.
 “One of shadows and light, of loss and release.”
-Over the next few days, Zaid shares his own stories of battles fought and hearts softened, of lives touched by forgiveness and strength, reclaimed through release.
+Over the next few days, Ithuriel shares his own stories of battles fought and hearts softened, of lives touched by forgiveness and strength, reclaimed through release.
 He teaches her to view her pain as a part of herself, not as an enemy, and that true forgiveness requires letting go of the need for justice, of revenge that burdens the soul.

 Leora feels tears welling up as she sees the echo of his own journey as her own.
 She feels grateful for the guidance of Ithuriel, who embodies both the beauty and power of forgiveness, showing her that there is no force more transformative than letting go of pain.
 “Will you help me bring peace back to myself and to the kingdom?” she asks him, her voice trembling with hope and determination.
-Zaid places a gentle hand on her shoulder.
+Ithuriel places a gentle hand on her shoulder.
 “I will,” he promises.
 “And we will begin by forgiving the darkest parts of ourselves.”

 Chapter 7.
 Return to the Lost Kingdom – Archangel Michael